 Cloud marketplaces and SaaS bundles blur the line between “cloud spend” and “software contract.”
 A subscription can show up in Azure billing, renew like a SaaS contract, and still behave like a license audit risk.
 If Procurement doesn’t see the usage context, you overbuy.
 If ITAM doesn’t see the commercial terms, you can’t defend your position.

-Treat ‘FinOps + ITAM’ as one practice to reduce waste and audit exposure
+9. Treat ‘FinOps plus ITAM’ as one practice

 Once you’ve wired Procurement and ITAM together, the next leak shows up somewhere else.
 Cloud spend is being optimized in one dashboard.
 SaaS renewals live in a spreadsheet.
 Licensing risk gets chased in email threads.
 Data center contracts sit in a folder nobody opens.
 AI spend sneaks in as “experimentation.”